Sarahxys/Borealis/Primer Design.md

 # Primer Blast
 I used the scafold sequence as input query for Primer Blast.
 Specified that the forward primer range as 961-1049 and reverse primer range as 1400-1509.
 The top 10 primers were shown.
-I went through them manually to see which one is the best base on the following criteria:
+I went through them manually to see which one was the best based on the following criteria:
-  - doesn't start with long "TTTT"
+  - didnt't start with long "TTTT"
   - have lower number of self-completarity
   - melting point closer to 60C
   - reasonable GC content